 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

-The course outline (pdf) contains information about course objectives, assessment, course materials and the syllabus, and will be provided closer to the start of term.
+The course outline (pdf) contains information about course objectives, assessment, course materials and the syllabus.

 If you are currently enrolled in MATH5185, you can log into UNSW Moodle for this course.